How to Camp on Utah’s BLM Lands

 Even though you might have the urge to quickly hop in the car and escape to your campsite, pause and make sure you have the essentials.

-- Food, water and personal items (prescriptions, toiletries)
+- Food, water and personal items (prescriptions, toiletries, sun screen)

-- If you plan on collecting water from a stream or lake, treat it.
+- If you plan on collecting water from a stream or lake, be prepared to treat it.
 If you’re at a campground, they may have potable water, but before you plan on it, call ahead/research

 - Clothing for changing weather conditions (layers are great!)